amar-1999/Upload-an-image-file-to-a-folder-in-the-server/README.md

 ## Start

-- Install packages by using command npm init -y
+- Install packages by using command
+'npm init -y'

-- and to install node modules
+- To install node modules
-npm install
+'npm install'

-- Install multer module by using this command. npm install multer
+- Install multer module by using this command.
+'npm install multer'

-- To include the multer module in the file use this lines. var multer = require('multer');
+- To include the multer module in the file use this lines.
+'var multer = require('multer');'

-- To install dependencies ejs and express, use the command npm install ejs express
+- To install dependencies ejs and express, use the command 'npm install ejs express'

-- Install nodemon using command npm install nodemon -g
+- Install nodemon using command
+'npm install' nodemon -g'

 ## Run
-- run npm start in the terminal  and open http://localhost:3030/ in the browser.
+- run 'npm start' in the terminal

+-open http://localhost:3030/ in the browser.